CyLuGh/MultiDimensionsHierarchies/README.md

     Func<TA , double> weighter = null
     )
 ```

+- `Func<TA , string> labeller` will determine the *Bone* label.
+If not provided, it will be use the key `ToString()` method.
+- `Func<TA , double> weighter` can set a weight to be applied on the child contribution when computing the parent aggregate.
+If not set, the weight will be **1**, which means the child value is unaffected.

 #### With single child link:
 An item has a link to a single child.
 If there are more than one child, the item appears several times.